syrilster/DesignPatterns/DesignPrinciples/Caching/README.md

   * The data distribution is not uniform, e.g there are a lot of places for a particular ZIP code, that cannot fit into one database partition.
   * There are a lot of load on a shard, e.g there are too many requests being handled by the DB shard dedicated to user photos.

+## Additional Read - REDIS

+**Redis (REmote DIctionary Server)** is an in-memory, key-value database, commonly referred to as a data structure server.
+One of the key differences between Redis and other key-value databases is Redis’s ability to store and manipulate high-level data types.
+These data types are fundamental data structures (lists, maps, sets, and sorted sets) that most developers are familiar with.
+Redis’s exceptional performance, simplicity, and atomic manipulation of data structures lends itself to solving problems that are difficult or perform poorly when implemented with traditional relational databases.
+To implement dictionaries (used for the main dictionary, but also for hash and set objects, and in conjunction with a skip list for zset objects), Redis use separate chaining hash tables, whose access complexity is O(1+n/k) where n is the number of items and k the number of buckets.

+**COMMON USE CASES**
+* Caching – Due to its high performance, developers have turned to Redis when the volume of read and write operations exceed the capabilities of traditional databases.
+With Redis’s capability to easily persist the data to disk, it is a superior alternative to the traditional memcached solution for caching.
+* Publish and Subscribe – Since version 2.0, Redis provides the capability to distribute data utilizing the Publish/Subscribe messaging paradigm.
+Some organizations have moved to Redis and away from other message queuing systems (i.e., RabbitMQ, zeromq) due to Redis’s simplicity and performance.
+* Queues – Projects such as Resque use Redis as the backend for queueing background jobs.
+* Counters – Atomic commands such as HINCRBY(HINCRBY key field increment), allow for a simple and thread-save implementation of counters.
+Creating a counter is as simple as determining a name for a key and issuing the HINCRBY command.
+There is no need to read the data before incrementing, and there are no database schemas to update.
+Since these are atomic operations, the counters will maintain consistency when accessed from multiple application servers.

+**How does Redis achieve O(1) complexity for most of their operations?**
+Redis makes sure the number of buckets grows with the number of items so that in practice n/k is kept low.
+This rehashing activity is done incrementally in background.
+When the number of items is significant, the complexity is close to O(1) (amortized).

+Other stores (Cassandra for instance) are designed to store data on disk while minimizing the number of random I/Os for performance reasons.
+A hash table is not a good data structure for this, because it does not enforce the locality of the data (it does not benefit from buffer caching very well).
+So disk based stores usually use B-tree variants (most RDBMS) or log-structured merge (LSM) trees variants (Cassandra), which have O(log n) complexity.

+So yes, Redis offers O(1) for many operations, but there is a constraint: all data should fit in memory.
+There is no magic here.